Developers

 Execution error (connection failure, invalid config)

-No parsing required. if records validate 1; then deploy; fi — the exit code follows Unix convention and integrates with any CI system.
+No parsing required. if records validate-file ./fhir --engine; then deploy; fi — the exit code follows Unix convention and integrates with any CI system.

 CI/CD integration

-Add FHIR validation to your pipeline in under 5 minutes.
+Add FHIR validation to your pipeline with one CLI step.

 GitHub Actions